tsinghua-fib-lab/Spatio-temporal-Diffusion-Point-Processes/README.md

 # Spatio-temporal Diffusion Point Processes

-This repo contains the codes and data for our submitted KDD'23 research track paper under review.
+This project was initially described in the full research track paper Spatio-temporal Diffusion Point Processes at KDD 2023 in Long Beach, CA. Contributors to this project are from the *[Future Intelligence laB (FIB)](https://fi.ee.tsinghua.edu.cn/)* at *[Tsinghua University](https://www.tsinghua.edu.cn/en/)*.

 The code is tested under a Linux desktop with torch 1.7 and Python 3.7.10.